PixelRidgeSoftworks/Source-License/README.md

 ## Overview

-Source License is a complete solution for software vendors who need to sell, manage, and validate software licenses.
+Source License is a complete solution for independent software vendors who need to sell, manage, and validate software licenses.
 Built with Ruby and Sinatra, it provides a robust platform for handling everything from product sales to license validation APIs that can be integrated into your software products.

 ## 🌟 Key Features